 This is where practices such as mindfulness come into their own.
 The image of a monk sitting cross legged in an orange robe may cross your mind, but thankfully, what they have known for thousands of years has now become very much accepted in western society as a way of quietening the mind, and being in the moment.

 Large population-based research studies have indicated that the practice of mindfulness is strongly correlated with greater well-being and perceived health, and doubtless to say we could all do with more of that.
+The best part is, as you practice this “inward dive” you’ll be able to access an inner peace that already exists within you.

 From Wikipedia we get – present moment, which can be developed through the practice of meditation and other training.The term “mindfulness” is a translation of the Pali term sati, which is a significant element of some Buddhist traditions. https://en.wikipedia.org/wiki/Mindfulness